giacomolemoli/starter-hugo-academic/content/authors/admin/_index.md

 I am a Postdoctoral Research Fellow at the {{< staticref "https://www.iast.fr/" "newtab">}}Institute for Advanced Study in Toulouse{{< /staticref >}}.
 I hold a PhD in Politics from {{< staticref "https://as.nyu.edu/politics.html" "newtab" >}}New York University{{< /staticref >}} and a MSc in Economic and Social Sciences from {{< staticref "https://www.unibocconi.eu/wps/wcm/connect/Bocconi/SitoPubblico_EN/Navigation+Tree/Home/" "newtab" >}}Bocconi University{{< /staticref >}}.

 My research studies the formation and change of social cleavages and identities, and their implications for contemporary societies.
-I have primary interests in the politics of ethnic and linguistic boundaries and in the inter-generational transmission of political preferences through collective memory.
+I have primary interests in the politics of ethnic and linguistic boundaries and in the mechanisms of inter-generational transmission of political preferences.
+I am also interested in the political economy of institutions and development.

 I like to combine econometric tools for causal inference, archival fieldwork, and experimental methods.